Drone Laws in South Dakota

 Are drones allowed in South Dakota?

-Drones are allowed in South Dakota for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in South Dakota for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by South Dakota legislature
+Specific additional drone use laws by the South Dakota legislature

 Senate Bill SB 22 // 2017